CHALKWELL HALL SCHOOLS CONKERS CLUBS POLICY

 - The cost of breakfast club is £4 per session, per child and after school club is £8 per session, per child;

-- Payment can be made by Work Child Care Vouchers or cheque made payable to “Chalkwell Hall Junior School” or cash;
+- Payment can be made by Work Child Care Vouchers;

-- All parents/carers who would like to use the club facilities need to register with Kids Club HQ.
-It is the parents’ responsibility to amend any details on the booking system.
-Parents will be asked by the Extended Schools Club Manager check their details are correct on the system on an annual basis.
+- All parents/carers who would like to use the club facilities will need to register through the Kids Club HQ system.
+It is the parents’ responsibility to keep all details up to date on the system.

-- When the child leaves the school the Extended Schools Club Manager will be informed by the Junior or Infant school office so the record can be removed from the system.
+- When the child leaves the school the records of the children will be deleted from the system.

-- Bookings for Infant pre-admission children will not be taken until the beginning of July.
+- Bookings for Junior pre-admission children will also not be taken until June.

-- Existing contracts will be rolled over each month and take priority over new bookings.
+- Existing contracts will be rolled over each term and take priority over new contracts.

 - Cancellations must be made by 3pm the day before the booking.
 A full charge will be incurred if cancellations are made after this time;

-- Cancellations can be made via telephone (07756263156) or at the Junior school office or by email to the Extended Schools Club Manager: email@example.com;
+- Cancellations can be made via telephone to the Junior school office or by email to the Extended Schools Club Manager: email@example.com;

 - Any cancellations must be made by a parent/carer;